brentwilder/NBAgames/README.md

 ![SacTown](https://e0.365dm.com/18/12/768x432/deaaron-fox-sacramento-kings_4531686.jpg)

-### The goal of this project is to predict the winner of any NBA game by engineering

-### at least 50 features deployed into a random forest model, accessible through docker
+### The goal of this project was to predict the winner of any NBA game by engineering at least 50 features deployed into a random forest model.
+Model exploration was conducted and HTML reports were generated.
+Finally, this model was then saved to a pkl file and made accessible through docker.

 # Setup for developement: